RUB-NDS/AKE-Cryptoverif-Tutorial/README.md

 * [Official Tutorial](https://bblanche.gitlabpages.inria.fr/CryptoVerif/tutorial/index.html)

+## License

+This tutorial is free software licensed under the 2-clause BSD license, see LICENSE.md.

 ## Author

 This tutorial is made by Marc Hafner.
 The tutorial was done as a Master's project at the Chair for Network and Data Security, Ruhr-University Bochum.